Travis Property Tax Guide

 Source: Travis County Tax Office Website

-The Property Taxation Process in Travis County: Step-by-Stepseveral
+The Property Taxation Process in : Step-by-Step

 • Payment: Homeowners can pay their property tax bills online, by mail, or in person at designated locations.

-Homestead Exemption in Travis County: Definition and Availability
+Travis County Homestead Exemption: Definition and Availability

 3. Application Process: The Travis County Appraisal District will assign homeowners an ID and PIN to use in their application for a homestead exemption.
 You can visit the Appraisal District website to complete and submit the application form.